🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 APPLE NEEDS CHINA AI PARTNER

-While Apple for years enjoyed strong demand in China, where new iPhone launches once sparked a frenzy, its sales have dwindled and the company's quarterly ranking in the world's No. 2 economy has now dropped from third to sixth place.
+While Apple for years enjoyed strong demand in China, where new iPhone launches once sparked a frenzy, its sales have dwindled and its quarterly ranking in the world's No. 2 economy has now dropped from third to sixth place.

-Apple's new smartphone launch in China has been overshadowed by the fact that it has yet to announce an AI partner in the country to power the 16s, and Apple Intelligence, its AI software, will only be available in Chinese next year.
+Apple's new smartphone launch has been overshadowed by the fact that it has yet to announce an AI partner in China to power the 16s, and Apple Intelligence, its AI software, will only be available in Chinese next year.

 Some Apple fans said the AI challenge was not an issue.